kvramanan93/Brain_Stroke_Predicion/README.md

 # 🤖 Machine Learning App

-Its a ML app for predicting Brian Stroke.
+Its an ML app for predicting Brian Stroke.

 ## Demo App